 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments, which requires financial assets measured at amortized cost be presented at the net amount expected to be collected.
 This ASU is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 Early adoption is permitted.
 The Company does not plan to early adopt this ASU.
-The Company believes the adoption of this ASU will not have a material impact on its consolidated financial statements.
+As a result of the Merger, the Company is currently evaluating the potential effect of this ASU on the consolidated financial statements.